 Here is a sample form to show you how to fill it in

-Incident report form (Word) to be completed and forwarded to Orienteering Victoria asap in the event of a safety incident
+Incident Report Form to be completed and forwarded to Orienteering Victoria asap in the event of a safety incident.

 Bush events will not be run if there is a total fire ban in the area or a Code Red has been declared.

 Check which district the event will be run in, and whether there are fire restrictions - see the CFA website